 Building Relationships | What they don’t tell you

 Human beings are naturally social creatures, right?
-We crave friendship and positive interactions, jsimiolar like we do with food and water.
-So it makes sense that the better our relationships are, the happier and more productive we’re going to be.
-However, there is much more to building relationships than a cold message to pitch your business.
+We crave friendships and positive interactions, similar to the way we do with things like food and water.
+So, it makes sense that the better our relationships are the happier and more productive we’re going to be.
+However, there is much more to building relationships than a cold message in an inbox to pitch your business.

 You see, there is so much more to the process and for whatever reason true human interactions are lost and overshadowed too often, with selling.
 In today’s post I want to leave you with several tips and ideas for building relationships both on social media and in, real life.